EWU logo

 1. Classified: The additional work must fall outside of the employee’s civil service position or the work must be exempt from overtime (salaried and meets the administrative, executive, or professional exemption tests of the act).
 Otherwise, the overtime rules and contract will apply.

 2. Exempt: The work performed must fall outside of the employee’s regular assignment as determined by the employee’s supervisor.
-For overtime eligible exempt employees, the work must be unrelated to the to the employee’s regular work; otherwise, overtime rules will apply.
+For overtime eligible exempt employees, the work must be unrelated to the employee’s regular work; otherwise, overtime rules will apply.

 3. Faculty: Eligibility is as determined under the current Faculty Collective Bargaining Agreement.